EleniNtz13/EleniNtz13/README.md

 I am Eleni 😊, a student at the UoP Digital Systems 💻 in Sparta 📜🏛️🏺 of Greece 💙🤍

 You can find me 🕵🏻
-- 👩🏻‍💻 on the LinkedIn platform at the following link: https://www.linkedin.com/in/eleni-ntzani-059698310/
+- 👩🏻‍💻 on LinkedIn platform at the following link: https://www.linkedin.com/in/eleni-ntzani-059698310/
 - 📧 at Gmail: elenintzani@gmail.com

 <!--